ibrahimduran/node-kaptan/README.md

 });
 ```

-### Sockets
+### Sockets and addresses
-`Network.Socket` is wrapper for [_net_](https://nodejs.org/api/net.html)'s socket object.
+`Network.Address` is a common class that contains IP address utilities. `Network.Socket` is a wrapper for [_net_](https://nodejs.org/api/net.html)'s socket object.
 You can pass packet handlers to sockets as mentioned above.
 There are two main methods in socket; `wait(filter)` and `send(packet)`.
 Since `wait` method returns a promise, you can create synchronized communications between server and client with power of async/await syntax of ES2017.

 ```js
 const filter = new Network.PacketFilter()